 We provide a premium service at a monthly low, fixed price.
 This enables you to run a SMSF with a relatively low balance.
 It also allows you to better budget for fees in your Fund as our fees are fixed.

 Yes.
 We don’t handle your funds.
 As the Trustee of your Fund, you control your own funds and decide where to invest.

 When investing in shares, we prefer that each Beneficiary have a seperate account.
 This makes administration easier and more efficient, especially when a member enters retirement phase or exits the SMSF.
 This choice, however, rest with the Trustees.

 To operate and run a SMSF you do not need a financial planner.
 To buy shares, open up a bank account or invest in property, you also do not need a planner.
 However, to open up some investment accounts (e.g. a Separate Managed Account), you may need to do this through a financial planner.
 As Superannuation Warehouse is not a Financial Planner, we can’t perform this function.
-We can recommend a planner or you can use your own.

 You can wind down the SMSF and transfer you Super balance to a retail fund or another SMSF.
 Or you can transfer your SMSF to another administrator or accountant (we work hard to make sure you don’t).
 As you are the Trustees responsible for the SMSF, the choice how to administer the Fund and who to use as service provider rest with you.